 Women’s Health Initiative Continuing Education

-The WHI is offering a free online continuing education (CE) course essential for midwives, doulas, community health workers, and other care professionals who serve people living with diabetes.
+The WHI is offering a free online continuing education (CE) course essential for diabetes health professionals that provide care and education for women with GDM, including but not limited to midwives, nurse practitioners, physicians, physician’s assistants, certified diabetes care and education specialists, registered dietitian nutritionists, pharmacists, social workers, community health workers, and doulas.
 This four-module program will cover:

 - GDM Basics: Importance of screening for GDM at 24–28 weeks of pregnancy

 - GDM Treatments: Elements of the treatment plan for women with GDM

 - GDM Technology: Role of blood glucose monitoring in women with GDM

 - Healthy Equity: Implications of stigma, racism, disparity, and social determinants of health in women with GDM

 Earn two FREE CE credits by completing this program.

 WEBINAR: Gestational Diabetes Mellitus: A Glimpse into the Future